leo98gomez/DolphiniOS/Readme.md

 Installing DolphiniOS
 ------------------------
 Download the source and open the project file in the Build Directory.
-Set the
+Set the scheme (The dropdown menu right of the run play button) to DolphiniOS.
+Select your device from the dropdown menu and press ⌘R to build and run.